TITLE I PROGRAM

 Parent Advisory Committee

 Families of students receiving Title I support services are invited to be part of the Title I Parent Advisory Committee# There will be an opportunity to join this committee at the Annual Title I meeting.
 This group would meet to provide input and feedback if there were to be changes to the program.
-If you would like to participate in this committee, please contact Laura Seifert-Hertling at 763-505-5024 or email her at: firstname.lastname@example.org.
+If you would like to participate in this committee, please contact: Laura Seifert-Hertling at 763-505-5024 or email: firstname.lastname@example.org; John Piotraschke at 763-502-5005 or email email@example.com.

 Parents Rights to Know